 We aim to make the admission requirements as easy as possible.
 Students apply online with the LCC Admissions office.
 Requirements for admission are the same as for the MA TESOL Program.

 - 1. Application

 - 2. Application fee

 - 3. CV

 - 4. English proficiency test results for non-native English speakers

-- 5. Interview with an Admissions counselor and MA TESOL Program Director
+- 5. Interview with MA TESOL Program Director

 Certificates